Venues of the 2002 Winter Olympics: Olympic Medals Plaza

 The Olympic Medals Plaza was located on the corner of South Temple and 300 West (block 85) in downtown Salt Lake City, within the Olympic Square.
-It was one of a few completely temporary venues, which was removed following the completion of both the 2002 Winter Olympics and 2002 Winter Paralympics.
-The site of the Medals Plaza is a parking lot owned by the Church of Jesus Christ of Latter-day Saints and is often used for temporary events.
-The Church donated free use of the property for the 2002 games, along with $5 million to transform the parking lot into an Olympic class Medals Plaza.
-On August 11, 1999, the same day the plaza's location was announced, a tornado hit downtown Salt Lake City, killing one man at the site of the future plaza.
-Some of Salt Lake's citizens, including many in its City Council, had preferred Washington Square, near the City & County Building, or Pioneer Park as the location for the Medals Plaza.
-Nevertheless, the SLOC accepted the Church's offer because they were willing to help pay the costs, and the parking lot was an entire city block in size, which would allow a large number of spectators.
-Construction on the plaza began December 3, 2001, and was finished as the plaza was unveiled to the press on January 25, 2002.
+It was one of a few temporary venues, which was removed following the completion of both the 2002 Winter Olympics and 2002 Winter Paralympics.
+The site of the Medals Plaza is now a parking lot owned by the Church of Jesus Christ of Latter-day Saints and is still used for temporary events.
+The Church donated free use of the property for the 2002 games, along with $5 million to transform the parking lot into the Olympic Medals Plaza.
+On August 11, 1999, the same day the plaza's location was announced, a tornado hit downtown Salt Lake City, killing one man at the site.
+Some of Salt Lake's citizens, including many in its City Council, had preferred Washington Square (the site of the City & County Building) or Pioneer Park as the location for the Medals Plaza.
+Nevertheless, the SLOC accepted the Church's offer because they were willing to help pay the costs, and the parking lot was an entire city block in size, which would allow a largest number of spectators.
+Construction on the plaza began December 3, 2001, and was finished in January 25, 2002.

 The plaza could hold 20,000 spectators, with 9,000 in the stands and another 11,000 in standing areas.
 The stage, which was centered directly in front, was kept hidden by a metal curtain known as the Hoberman Arch, and flanked by two large 22 by 30 ft video screens.
-The stage was decorated with a large 3D version of the Olympic logo, which held a second Olympic cauldron known as the Hero's Cauldron.
+The stage was decorated with a large 3D version of the Olympic logo, which held the second Olympic cauldron known as the Hero's Cauldron.
 A large 67 ft lighting/production tower stood directly in front of the stage, and was surrounded by the standing areas.
-The plaza also included an NBC studio, and a three-story building with 17 boxed suites; rented out for $92,500 each.
+The plaza also included an NBC studio, and a three-story building with 17 boxed suites, rented out for $92,500 each.

-Every night following the presentation of the medals, an Olympic Celebration Concert would be held.
-A different artist performed every night, and American footballer Steve Young hosted the event; following each concert was a firework display.
-The Medals Plaza also hosted the closing ceremony of the 2002 Winter Paralympics on March 16, 2002.
+Every night following the presentation of the medals, an Olympic Celebration Concert would be held, and a small fireworks display would mark the end of activities.
+Evening celebrations were hosted by former American football player Steve Young.

+The Medals Plaza also hosted the 2002 Winter Paralympics closing ceremony on March 16, 2002.